rlearsch/rlearsch.github.io/_portfolio/20220618_Frog-club-md.md

 ## Climate data
-We chose to keep the climate data grouped by month to preserve the seasonal variations in our measures of maximum temperature, minimum temperature, preciptation, and soil moisture.
+We chose to keep the climate data grouped by month to preserve the seasonal variations in our measures of maximum temperature, minimum temperature, precipitation, and soil moisture.

 ```python